dedenys/startup/notes.md

 > "When a component's JSX is rendered, React parses the JSX and creates a list of any references to the component's state or prop objects.
 React then monitors those objects and if it detects that they have changed it will call the component's render function so that the impact of the change is visualized."

+# Hooks

+> "React hooks allow React function style components to be able to do everything that a class style component can do and more.
+Additionally, as new features are added to React they are including them as hooks.
+This makes function style components the preferred way of doing things in React.
+You have already seen one use of hooks to declare and update state in a function component with the useState hook."
+> "The useEffect hook allows you to represent lifecycle events."
+> "You can control what triggers a useEffect hook by specifying its dependencies.
+In the following example we have two state variables, but we only want the useEffect hook to be called when the component is initially called and when the first variable is clicked.
+To accomplish this you pass an array of dependencies as a second parameter to the useEffect call."
+> "If you specify an empty array [] as the hook dependency then it is only called when the component is first rendered."
+> "Note that hooks can only be used in function style components and must be called at the top scope of the function.
+That means a hook cannot be called inside of a loop or conditional.
+This restriction ensures that hooks are always called in the same order when a component is rendered"

 ### end